rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-3-in-post-order.md

 <!-- ======================================================================= -->
-# the level-based encoding, in post-order
+# the level-based encoding, in default post-order

 ```
 default post-order (POST)                           a